-I am currently a Frank H.T.
-Rhodes Postdoctoral Fellow at the Cornell Population Center and will be starting as a Neubauer Family Assistant Professor of Sociology at the University of Chicago in the fall of 2022.
+I am currently a Neubauer Family Assistant Professor of Sociology at the University of Chicago.

-Prior to my postdoctoral work at Cornell, I earned a PhD from Harvard in Sociology in 2020, a MA in Statistics from Harvard in 2017, and a BA in Economics from Princeton in 2013.
+Prior to joining the University of Chicago, I was a Frank H.T.
+Rhodes Postdoctoral Fellow at the Cornell Population Center.
+I earned a PhD from Harvard in Sociology in 2020, a MA in Statistics from Harvard in 2017, and a BA in Economics from Princeton in 2013.